laminas/laminas-console/doc/book/mvc/controllers.md

 routes](../routes.md) match against command line arguments and provide a `defaults` array, which holds the `controller` and `action` keys.
 These correspond with controller aliases in the `ServiceManager`, and method names in the controller class.
-This is analogous to the way HTTP requests are handled under zend-mvc.
+This is analogous to the way HTTP requests are handled under laminas-mvc.

 In this example we'll use the following route: